deniszholob/factorio-cheat-sheet/CONTRIBUTING.md

 This page explains how to start contributing to this project.

-We use [Angular](https://angular.dev/) as the framework for the site.
+This project uses [Angular](https://angular.dev/) as the framework for the site.

 ## Let us assign the issue to you